 The City of Fayetteville will continue to make its resources available to create additional affordable housing through its partnerships with the City's certified Community Housing Development Organizations (CHDOs).
 The City will continue its effort to build single family houses in the Bunce Road development (Oakridge Estates Subdivision) in partnership with the Fayetteville Area Habitat for Humanity.
-The City will also continue to partner with private developers to leverage funds to develop additional affordable multifamily units using tax credits.
-One multifamily affordable housing development is planned for this program year, totaling 96 units.
+The City will also continue to partner with private developers to leverage funds to develop additional affordable multifamily units.
+Two multifamily affordable housing developments projects are planned for this program year, totaling 144 units.
 In addition the City is funding a Rental Assistance Development project with its general funds which shall provide 272 additional affordable rental housing units within our area.